wp-plugins/cuusoo-list/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Better plugin deactivation handling: only the events for fetching project data should be removed.
+Project data now isn't removed unless the plugin is deleted (via the Plugins menu).

 = 1.3 =
 * Fixed a major issue with the fetching event, where more than one could be in effect at once.
 An absolute nightmare if you happen to be page scraping.